Weining Caohai Airport

-Weining Caohai Airport is an airport under construction in Weining County, Bijie, Guizhou, China.
+Weining Caohai Airport is an under-construction airport in Weining County, Bijie, Guizhou, China.
 The airport is named after the Caohai Lake and nature reserve in Weining.

 Construction started in March 2019 at a cost of 1,800 million Yuan, of which 1,064 million was financed by the national government, and 550 million by Guizhou province, with the remaining amount not yet accounted for.
 Test flights are expected to commence in the second half of 2023.

 The airport will have a single 3000 m runway and facilities to handle up to 350,000 passengers yearly.